 Massachusetts residents are some of the most fiscally responsible American citizens.
 They carry average amounts of credit card debt and student loan debt and above-average levels of mortgage debt, but they have among the highest incomes in the country, enabling them to repay their debts without declaring bankruptcy or losing their homes to foreclosure.

 The ability to repay, combined with good payment habits, builds healthy credit histories.
+When there is trouble, they don’t hesitate to look at debt consolidation plans as a means of solving financial problems.
 This has given Bay Staters the second-highest average credit score in the country.

 The Massachusetts government also helps ease financial troubles for residents.
 Its laws aim to use federal laws as a foundation and add consumer rights.
 While the protections are ordinary, they do help to limit rates of consumer fraud and identity theft.